One could very well argue that what I was doing on a night like this was... Immoral, at best...

 All hell had broken loose inside of my apartment, and I could barely remember how it all started.

-Worst is that the one responsible for this absolute fucking mess was none other than myself.
+But that couldn't happen.
+Because the one responsible for this absolute fucking mess was none other than myself.

 "Hey," I felt a hand on my shoulder, sending chills down my spine.
 I instinctively stepped back, disconnecting their hand from my shoulder before I turned to them, clenching my fists as I maintained a neutral expression.